- Absorption is the transfer of a chemical from the site of exposure, usually an external or internal body surface, into

 Routes of absorption, distribution, and excretion of toxicants in the body.

 The skin, lungs, and alimentary canal are the main barriers that separate higher organisms from an environment containing a large number of chemicals.
 Exceptions are caustic and corrosive agents (acids, bases, salts, and oxidizers) that act topically.
 A chemical absorbed into the bloodstream through any of these three barriers is distributed throughout the body, including the site where it produces damage, the target organ or target tissue.
 A chemical may have one or several target organs.
 Because several factors other than the concentration influence the susceptibility of organs to toxicants, the organ or tissue with the highest concentration of a toxicant is not necessarily the site of toxicity.

-Toxicants usually pass through the membranes of a number of cells, such as the stratified epithelium of skin, the thin cell layers of lungs or gastrointestinal tract, the capillary endothelium, and the cells of the target organ or ...
+Toxicants usually pass through the membranes of a number of cells, such as the stratified epithelium of skin, the thin cell layers of lungs or gastrointestinal tract, the capillary endothelium, and the cells of the target organ or tissue.
+Proteins ...